Master-Project-Hate-Speech/STITCHeD/README.md

 ```

 ## Load Data into Database
-`DataLoader` take two inputs, a `conn` from the established empty database and an instance of `validator`.
+`DataLoader` takes two inputs, a `conn` from the established empty database and an instance of `validator`.
 Its member function of `storage_datasets()` will process and commit the data change to the database.

 Set up a database connection